polesapart/timekpr-next/README.md

 This allows a supervisor to use advanced RegExp patterns to find not just a process name, but a great deal of arguments too.
 This option may be useful for situatuations when there are processes running interpreted language, such as python or java.
 The most common gaming example is Minecraft, which is a java application started from jar file, a process mask for it would be ```.*java.*minecraft.*```.

+_**Note**: after changing this option, enhanced monitoring is applied to newly started processes only!_

 </br>